SSCIPaperSubmitter/ssciPDDLPlanner/README.md

 To test the generator with the sample model files, you can use the curl command-line utility (available in MAC OS and most linux distributions).
 The following example comes prebuilt with the bus model (included under 'resources' folder).
 Also note that this example uses the TransportPlanner transportation rules file, which contains PDDL-specific terminology for the transportation planning domain.
 This file is also provided, under the 'resources' folder

-`curl -F 'transitionsFile=@resources/BusTransitions.ttl' -F 'statesFile=@resources/busLogistics.ttl' -F 'TRFile=@resources/TransportPlannerTR.ttl' -X POST localhost:8080/submitInput`
+`curl -F 'transitionsFile=@resources/BusTransitions.ttl' -F 'statesFile=@resources/BusStates.ttl' -F 'TRFile=@resources/TransportPlannerTR.ttl' -X POST localhost:8080/submitInput`

 #### 2.3 API

 The software has an API which it uses to load the models and generate the PDDL files.
 The API is simple, and consists of a single multipart HTTP POST request.
+Therefore, the content type must be multipart/form-data.
+The service point is submitInput, prefixed by the URL of the hosting server, for example localhost:8080/submitInput.
+The names to be used are transitionsFile for the transition file model, statesFile for the states file model and TRFile for the transformation rules model.

+#### 2.4 Editing the models

+In order to edit the model files, any standard editor will suffice, however Protege is recommended.
+The sample BusStates/BusTransitions/TransportPlannerTR model files where created using Protege 5.0.0 (build beta-23).